Rangeland Ecology & Management (RNG)

 RNG 548, LIVESTOCK PRODUCTION ON PASTURE, 4 Credits

 Focuses on grazing management in cultivated pastures in Oregon and other regions with similar agro-ecological conditions.
 Become familiar with the basic principles of pasture production, grazing management and feed planning and management in large and small ruminant production systems.
 Provides information on the underlying factors affecting pasture and animal production and product quality in pasture-based production systems.
-CROSSLISTED as ANS 548/CROP 548/RNG 548.
+CROSSLISTED as ANS 548/RNG 548.

 Equivalent to: ANS 548, CROP 548